brand161/serverless-object-recognition/workshop/instructions.md

 - Once you get to the Cloud9 Console, click open IDE on the created environment
 - On the initial opening of the IDE, some first time automation needs to run.
 Wait for it to complete before moving on.

+*if you dont see 'Open IDE, expand the menu in the top left and click on 'Environments'*

 ## Initialize the workshop

 ### Once the initial automation completes, you should have a shell ready for use.
 From the current working directory, run: